automationhacks/automationhacks.github.io/_posts/2020-03-21-why-automate-tests-early.md

 <blockquote class="wp-block-quote">
   <p>
-    Tester: Did I just <strong>waste</strong> spending all this time checking this build against a moving target?, o_O Well can&#8217;t do much now since the feature has to ship fast,
+    Tester: Did I just <strong>waste</strong> spending all this time checking this build against a moving target?, o_O Well can't do much now since the feature has to ship fast,
   </p>

   <p>